ArthurFDLR/BR-M5/README.md

 ## Software

 [Ian Douglas Scott's work on Canon BLE](https://iandouglasscott.com/2018/07/04/canon-dslr-bluetooth-remote-protocol/) saves me from the hassle of reverse engineering this protocol.
-However, the M50's BLE protocol seems to differs from the T7i.
-Once the trigger command is send, the camera stay on triggering mode.
-I solved this by sending a reset command shortly after triggering.
-To avoid this kludge, further research on Canon BLE protocol should be done.
+However, the M50's BLE protocol seems to differ from the T7i.
+Once the trigger command is sent, the camera stays on triggering mode.
+I solved this by sending a reset command shortly after the trigger command.
+One should do further research on the Canon BLE protocol to avoid this kludge.

 Libraries used :
 * [BLEDevice](https://github.com/nkolban/ESP32_BLE_Arduino)
 * [LCD management](https://github.com/olikraus/u8g2)

 ## Case

-I wanted a sturdy remote to carry it during my trips.
-After modeling a case around the PCB that I allready soldered, I 3D printed it.
-If you want to build your own, you'll certainly need to adjust the placement of the button on the front pannel.

 ![img_remote](/img/Remote_open.png)